 When somebody comes to you with a custom, what are some key questions that are helpful for you to focus in on?

 What do you shape for yourself?
-How do your own surfing incorporate into your
+How does your own surfing incorporate into your designs?

 Michael Ho was definitely the most challenging because he was ultra, ultra picky.
 Working with him in my early years was at times frustrating because rarely were the boards good enough.
 He would often say, “the board is good, but I can’t win on it”.
 However, that’s the schooling I needed at the time.
 He understood board design and could precisely articulate what he felt in the water.
 I attribute much of my knowledge and perseverance to that critical time working with him many years ago.

 What was your relationship like shaping for Andy Irons?

 We had a pretty good relationship.
 Although, at times he was a bit hard to nail down to get to the factory.
 There were so many people wanting a piece of him.
 I think in the end it was too much.